University Health, Counseling, and Testing Center Building

 - Measles, mumps, and rubella (MMR) series completion

-- Meningococcal (MCV4) vaccination for all students younger than 22 (dose received on or after turning 16)
+- Meningococcal quadrivalent (serogroups A, C, Y, and W-135) vaccination for all students younger than 22 (dose received on or after turning 16)

 - Varicella (chickenpox) series completion

-Incoming students must also complete an online screening questionnaire for tuberculosis (TB).
+Incoming students also must complete an online screening questionnaire for tuberculosis (TB).
 Results of this evaluation, in addition to documentation of required vaccinations (or evidence of immunity to these diseases) must be submitted to the University Health Center.
+Full details are available on the website.

-While not required at this time, immunizations are also strongly recommended for meningococcal B strain, hepatitis A and B, and human papillomavirus (HPV), in addition to receiving an annual flu shot.
+While not required at this time, immunizations are also strongly recommended for meningococcal B strain, hepatitis A and B, and human papillomavirus (HPV), in addition to an annual flu shot.
+Pneumococcal vaccine is recommended for students with certain medical conditions.

 Other General Information

-The health care services provided at the University Health Center are confidential.
-Medical records, patient bills, and other patient information are released only with the specific written authorization of the patient, unless required by law.
+The health care services provided at the University Health Center (a covered entity of the Health Insurance Portability and Accountability Act of 1996) are confidential.
+Medical records, patient bills, and other patient information are released only with the specific written authorization of the patient, unless required by law

 The University Health Center is a member in good standing with the American College Health Association and is fully accredited by the Accreditation Association for Ambulatory Health Care.